tarantool/doc/doc/reference/reference_lua/console.rst

 .. function:: connect(uri)

-    Connect to the server at :ref:`URI <index-uri>`, change the prompt from '``tarantool>``' to ':samp:`{uri}>`', and act henceforth as a client until the user ends the session or types ``control-D``.
+    Connect to the instance at :ref:`URI <index-uri>`, change the prompt from '``tarantool>``' to ':samp:`{uri}>`', and act henceforth as a client until the user ends the session or types ``control-D``.

-    The console.connect function allows one Tarantool server, in interactive mode, to access another Tarantool server.
-Subsequent requests will appear to be handled locally, but in reality the requests are being sent to the remote server and the local server is acting as a client.
-Once connection is successful, the prompt will change and subsequent requests are sent to, and executed on, the remote server.
-Results are displayed on the local server.
+    The console.connect function allows one Tarantool instance, in interactive mode, to access another Tarantool instance.
+Subsequent requests will appear to be handled locally, but in reality the requests are being sent to the remote instance and the local instance is acting as a client.
+Once connection is successful, the prompt will change and subsequent requests are sent to, and executed on, the remote instance.
+Results are displayed on the local instance.
 To return to local mode, enter ``control-D``.

-    If the Tarantool server at :samp:`uri` requires authentication, the connection might look something like:
+    If the Tarantool instance at :samp:`uri` requires authentication, the connection might look something like:
     ``console.connect('admin:secretpassword@distanthost.com:3301')``.

-    There are no restrictions on the types of requests that can be entered, except those which are due to privilege restrictions -- by default the login to the remote server is done with user name = 'guest'.
-The remote server could allow for this by granting at least one privilege:
+    There are no restrictions on the types of requests that can be entered, except those which are due to privilege restrictions -- by default the login to the remote instance is done with user name = 'guest'.
+The remote instance could allow for this by granting at least one privilege:
     ``box.schema.user.grant('guest','execute','universe')``.

-    :param string uri: the URI of the remote server
+    :param string uri: the URI of the remote instance
     :return: nil

-    Possible errors: the connection will fail if the target Tarantool server was not initiated with ``box.cfg{listen=...}``.
+    Possible errors: the connection will fail if the target Tarantool instance was not initiated with ``box.cfg{listen=...}``.

     **Example:**